Particular/docs.particular.net/persistence/index.md

 A subscription-only storage build on MSMQ.

-### Community-maintained persistences
+### Community-maintained persisters

-There are several community-maintained persistences that can be seen in the full list of [extensions](/components#persisters).
+There are several community-maintained persisters that can be seen in the full list of [extensions](/components#persisters).